Heroic Corps: Goals

-Main Events

-Carrying bombs into Miryang, Jinyeong
+Attacks

 The Heroic Corps carried out their plan for the assassination of Japanese ministers and the destruction of public offices in March 1920.
-They attempted to carry bombs into Josean.
-Kwak Jae-ki, who was in Manchuria, sent bombs to Kim Byung-wan.
-However, the bombs were confiscated by Japanese police in Gyeonggi-do.
-Kwak Jae-ki, who was in charge, and 12 people related to this incident were arrested by Japanese police.
+They attempted to carry bombs into Korea.
+Kwak Jae-ki sent bombs from Manchuria to Kim Byung-wan that Japanese police confiscated in Gyeonggi Province.
+Kwak Jae-ki and 12 others were arrested by Japanese police.

-Throwing bombs at Jogono Police Station and incident in Sampantong, Hyoje-dong

-On January 12, 1923, bombs were thrown into the Jongno Police station.
-On January 17, Japanese police searched Sampanong (삼판통; 三坂通), Kim Sang-ok's refuge.
-Surrounded by 20 police officers, Kim Sang-ok exchanged gunfire, killing the head of the criminal department and wounding several other police officers.
+On 12 January 1923, bombs were thrown into the Jongno Police station.
+On 17 January, Japanese police searched Sampanong (삼판통; 三坂通), Kim Sang-ok's refuge.
+Surrounded by 20 police officers, Kim Sang-ok exchanged gunfire, killing the head of the criminal division and wounding several other police officers.
 He escaped the siege to hide on Namsan Mountain, disguising himself as a monk, and hid in Lee Hye-soo's house in Hyoje-dong (효제동; 孝悌洞).
-On January 22, several hundred armed policemen besieged the house.
+On 22 January, several hundred armed policemen besieged the house.
 By himself, Kim Sang-ok resisted the Japanese for over three hours.
-He killed several policemen, including executives, before committing suicide with his last bullet.
+He killed several policemen before committing suicide with his last bullet.
 Japanese police authorities did not identify Kim Sang-ok as the bomber until after he had died.